Picture 1 – Temporary electrical submain cables

 Actually this was one of a few improvements made by the main contractor to the temporary electrical installation at this project site.
 I have sent a post earlier on this issue, which you can read here, Temporary electrical panel and cord pictures.

-The temporary warning sign indicating the temporary electrical grounding is a real safety matter.
-If the earthing is damaged and not functioning well enough, hundreds of workers at the jobsite faced the risks of very serious injuries from electric shocks every day.
+The warning sign indicating the location of temporary electrical grounding is a very important safety matter.
+If the earthing is damaged and not functioning well enough, hundreds of workers at the job site faced risks of electrocution or serious injuries from electric shocks every day.

-If you have not seen these sorts of injuries before, see them at this post, Electric shock injury pictures.
+If you have not seen these sorts of injuries before, you can see them see them at this post, Electric shock injury pictures.
 If you have seen then, then don’t.
 Once should be enough.
 I lose my appetite for food almost a whole day every time I look at those pictures.

 The temporary grounding electrode should have also been barricaded for protection from damage, which was also carried out one or two weeks after this photograph was taken.